Contact Us Make a payment Check In

 How Carolina Therapy Connection Can Help

 At Carolina Therapy Connection, we understand that every child’s needs are unique.
-We are dedicated to providing personalized therapeutic services to support motor skill development, posture, stability, and independent mobility.
+We are dedicated to providing personalized therapeutic services to support motor skill development, posture, stability, as well as independent mobility.
 Our experienced team of pediatric therapists works closely with families to create individualized treatment plans, which may include using Theratogs as part of the therapy regimen.

-Our clinics offer a comprehensive approach to physical therapy services, ensuring that each child’s development is supported holistically.
-If you’re interested in learning more about Theratogs and how we incorporate this approach into therapy, including intensives, please contact us to schedule an evaluation.
+Our clinics provide a comprehensive approach to physical therapy, supporting each child’s development holistically.
+If you want to learn more about Theratogs and how we use this approach in therapy, including intensives, contact us to schedule an evaluation.
 You can also use this link to explore our pediatric intensive therapy services.

 Transforming Pediatric Care with Galileo KIDS